 Basic Neuroscience of Nicotine Addiction - Understanding and blunting nicotine addiction remains critical to tobacco cessation efforts.
 Over 30 million people remain addicted to tobacco products generally and nicotine in particular.
-While advances in understanding how nicotine affects the brain and subsequently leads to dependence have been made, the key mechanisms and pathways that can blunt nicotine's addictive properties are still to be identified.
-Moreover, focused research on what therapeutic agents and processes can be identified to stem the tide of nicotine addiction is needed.
+While advances in understanding how nicotine affects the brain and subsequently leads to dependence have been made, the key mechanisms and pathways that can blunt nicotine's addictive properties are still to be fully identified and understood.
+During the past year there has been interesting advances in understanding the efficacy of nicotine vaccines; some studies showing much promise, while others questioning this direction for smoking cessation.
+This somewhat contradictory findings only further highlight the need for focused research on what therapeutic agents and processes can be identified to stem the tide of nicotine addiction.
+And with the emerging discussion of "end game strategies," focused research on reduced nicotine content cigarettes are sorely needed.

-- Identifying vaccines that can prevent the uptake of nicotine - Improving the efficacy of varenicline and/or developing more efficacious partial agonists - Testing the efficacy and side effects of varenicline in racial/ethnic minority, LGBT and low socioeconomic status groups - The addictive potential and abuse liability of different tobacco products - Long-term use of low dose nicotine products (patch, gum, etc.) - Desensitization of nicotine's effects on smokers by interrupting the causal chain in nicotine addiction thereby leading to more effective smoking cessation treatments
+- Identifying vaccines that can prevent the uptake of nicotine over a long period of time - Improving the efficacy of varenicline and/or identifying and developing more efficacious partial agonists - Testing the efficacy and side effects of varenicline in racial/ethnic minority, LGBT and low socioeconomic status groups, sectors typically not fully represented in clinical trials - Addictive potential of e-cigarette vapor - The addictive potential and abuse liability of different tobacco products - Long-term use of low dose nicotine products (cigarettes, patch, gum, etc.) - Desensitization of nicotine's effects on smokers by interrupting the causal chain in nicotine addiction thereby leading to more effective smoking cessation treatments